Apply: Past Participants

 Transcripts must be in English or come with an official translation.
 International students not graded according to the U.S. grading system should provide a grading key with the transcript.

 Behavioral Standards Consent Form.
-Please note: behavioral standards are strictly enforced.
-Failure to abide by the Behavioral Standards Consent Form will result in expulsion from the program.
+Behavioral standards are strictly enforced.
+Failure to abide by the Behavioral Standards Consent Form will result in dismissal from the program.

 Juniors and seniors must submit a letter written by an instructor who teaches in a field closely related to the applicant’s chosen curricular option.
 The letter must describe the student’s knowledge of that field and assess the student’s qualification to engage in concentrated study.